tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter05_Gaussian_Image/Chapter05_Gaussian_Image.md

 4. When needed for display or reconstruction, render the image from these parameters at 2000 FPS.

-GaussianImage replaces MLP-based INRs with **a set of 2D Gaussians**.
+GaussianImage replaces MLP-based INRs with a set of 2D Gaussians.
 Each image is represented as a sum of weighted Gaussian functions in 2D space.
 Every Gaussian is defined by:

 - Position $\mu \in \mathbb{R}^2$
 - Covariance matrix $\Sigma \in \mathbb{R}^{2 \times 2}$